KizeRemi/tekitizi/README.md

 * prevNext: Display buttons next and previous
 * play: Display buttons play and stop
 * autoPlay: Enables automatic scroll by default
-* imageDuration: The duration of an image display during automatic scrolling
+* imageDuration: The duration in seconde of an image during automatic scrolling
 * effect: Activate the slide effect
-* thumbnails: Activate the thumbnail
+* thumbnails: Activate the thumbnails

 ## TODO
 - [x] Render of close button
-- [x] More parameters: number of image in thumbnail
+- [x] More parameters: number of image in thumbnails